jamesurobertson/Soundify/README.md

-# spotify-clone
+# Soundify
-The best Spotify clone you can find
+The best Spotify clone you can find!